-When setting up a brackish tank you need to mix the salt and water together first, before you add the water into the tank.
+When setting up a brackish tank, you need to mix the salt and water together first, before you add the water into the container.
 If you fill your tank and then add salt in you will damage your plants.
-You need to remove your fish until the water has gone through the cycle process.
+You need to remove your fish until the liquid has gone through the cycle process.

 Once the water is the right temperature, add in the appropriate amount of salt slowly, stirring regularly to make sure it all dissolves.
 You can then add it to the tank gradually, making sure all of your levels are correct.

 You need to leave the tank for around a week to allow it to settle and then you can start to add the new water and introduce the fish to their new home.
 If you are switching an existing tank to become a brackish tank you need to do it very gradually, over several weeks.

 You need to keep the temperature and gravity of the water maintained, and you need to make sure you use the correct marine salt mixture to achieve the best results.
 Make sure any equipment you use is suitable for use in a saltwater tank, including the heater and filter.
 Otherwise, the salt could damage it.

 You can use regular gravel or stone for the bottom of a brackish tank as well as driftwood, and other suitable decorations to make it more homely for your fish and the fish which thrive in this type of environment are naturally very adaptable.

 How do I keep my brackish fish tank clean?

 Setting up a brackish fish tank is not a difficult endeavor, and it can help to pave the way for moving from freshwater fish to marine fish for many aquarists who don’t want to take the full leap in one go.

 Once you have your tank set up, you need to maintain a regular cleaning schedule to help keep it healthy.
 You will need to clear debris and replace a percentage of the water every week with some new saltwater mix, taking care to maintain all of the correct levels.